Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Before you begin writing, make sure you know how to write a cover letter in a way that makes you seem like the best candidate for the job.

-If you’re applying for an architecture job, you need to build a cover letter that highlights your ability to listen to clients and develop plans that meet their needs, as well as your collaboration skills.
+If you’re applying for an architecture job, you need to build a cover letter highlighting your ability to listen to clients and develop plans that meet their needs, as well as your collaboration skills.

 Here are three tips for writing an architecture cover letter that gets you hired:

-You can do this by giving examples of projects you’ve worked on that are relevant to the job, and by discussing how your skills and experience have helped you to succeed in similar roles.
-Also, using exact keywords and phrases from the job advert emphasises how well you match the job requirements.
+To align your strengths with the job, reference projects you’ve worked on that are directly relevant.
+Discuss how your skills and experience have driven success in similar roles, and incorporate exact keywords from the job advert to show how well you meet the requirements.

-Here’s an example of how to start a cover letter with a sentence that showcases job-relevant skills and experience:
+Here’s an example cover letter introduction with a sentence that showcases job-relevant skills and experience:

 Get the recruiter’s attention by immediately stating your most relevant architecture skills.